sunfounder/3in1-kit/docs/source/basic_project/ar_interrupt.rst

           * ``FALLING`` for when the pin goes from high to low.

 .. note::
     Different main control boards can use interrupt pins differently.
-On R3 board, only pin 2 and pin 3 can use interrupt.
+On your board, only pin 2 and pin 3 can use interrupt.